 c) Level three contamination (the total affected area is greater than ten square meters “One-hundred square feet” or the potential for occupant or remediator exposure during remediation is estimated to be significant) requires the use of critical barriers, full-scale containment with impermeable poly barriers, negative air, and two-stage decontamination or cleanroom.

 13. Waste from the abatement must be appropriately bagged and disposed of at a designated disposal site.
 Expect to see yellow bags with an asbestos label heading out the door.
 It is the responsibility of the abatement contractor to dispose of this hazardous waste at designated disposal sites.
-For mold remediation, the yellow bags will NOT be used.
+For mould remediation, the yellow bags will NOT be used.
 However, you will see heavy-duty double poly bags taped shut heading out the door.
 It is your call if you want the remediation contractor to take care of the waste from the worksite.

 14. Once the removal of hazardous materials has been completed, the contained work area must be cleaned and ready for inspection.
 A competent person or third-party consultant must visually inspect high and moderate risk abatements.
 If they are happy with what they see, they will give the abatement contractor approval to glue out.
-Glue out is not performed for mold remediation, and only if a clearance is requested will the third party inspection take place.
-It is not legislated for mold remediations.
+Glue out is not performed for mould remediation, and only if a clearance is requested will the third party inspection take place.
+It is not legislated for mould remediations.

-15. For mold remediation, it is recommended that a third party (environmental consultant) perform clearance testing on the contained area to confirm that the mold and settled spores are at a level that is less than or equal to a typical background or outside levels.
+15. For mould remediation, it is recommended that a third party (environmental consultant) perform clearance testing on the contained area to confirm that the mould and settled spores are at a level that is less than or equal to a typical background or outside levels.
 This is your assurance that the remediation has been completed successfully, and the report should be retained as confirmation that you, the client, have done your due diligence to ensure the building or area is safe.

 17. Once the contractor receives a pass on the clearance test, they can take down the containment and remove all of their equipment.